10 People Indicted Binghamton NY Drug Conspiracy Charges June 2022 No Bail, No Media, Secret & Sealed Federal Trial Ongoing July 2026 with Convictions

 The

 and sentencing.
-Conviction: McDonald was found guilty of a comprehensive
+Conviction: Kimoy McDonald was found guilty of a comprehensive

-list of charges, including various drug charges, money laundering, and
+list of charges, including various drug charges, bank fraud, money laundering, aggravated ID fraud, and

 conspiracy to distribute narcotics.
 Sentence: He was sentenced to 144